Reﬂections About The Ways We Manage Our Children’s Behavior

 Positive Discipline vs Punishment

 I remembered the time when my son was in Primary 1 and the teacher complained that he was uncooperative as he was not taking down notes as instructed.
 I immediately took him to the optician and we realized that he was short-sighted.
-After his sight was corrected, the ‘misbehavior’ went away.
-His uncooperative behavior was actually due to the fact that he couldn’t see.
+After his sight was corrected, the ‘misbehaviour’ went away.
+His uncooperative behaviour was actually due to the fact that he couldn’t see.
 This example goes to tell us that it is very crucial that parents get to the root of the problem so that they can apply the appropriate support for their children.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.